felipecosta09/aws-modernization-with-cloud-one-network-security/content/30_Integrating_AWS_and_C1WS/31_Creating_AWS_Environment.md

 ---

-> **Now it's time for us to integrate Cloud One Network Security with AWS :cloud: :laptop: :rocket:**
+> **Now it's time for us to integrate Cloud One Workload Security with AWS :cloud: :laptop: :rocket:**